-- §13.01 Introduction
+§ 13.01 Introduction

-- §13.02 Antitrust Law in the United States
+§ 13.02 Antitrust Law in the United States

-- [A] Sherman Act Section 1: Agreements That Unreasonably Restrain Trade
+[A] Sherman Act Section 1: Agreements That Unreasonably

+Restrain Trade

-- [B] Sherman Act Section 2: Monopolization
+[B] Sherman Act Section 2: Monopolization

-- [C] Clayton Act Section 7: Mergers
+[C] Clayton Act Section 7: Mergers

-- [D] State Antitrust Laws
+[D] State Antitrust Laws

-- §13.03 Overview of the Intersection of Antitrust and IP
+§ 13.03 Overview of the Intersection of Antitrust and IP

-- [A] IP Enforcement
+[A] IP Enforcement

-- [B] Reverse Payment Patent Settlements
+[B] Reverse Payment Patent Settlements

-- [C] Mergers Involving IPRs
+[C] Mergers Involving IPRs

-- §13.04 Antitrust and IP Licensing
+§ 13.04 Antitrust and IP Licensing

-- §13.05 Recent Highlights and Matters to Watch in 2020
+§ 13.05 2020 Highlights and Matters to Watch in 2021

-- §13.06 Conclusion
+8 13 06 Conclusion

-§13.01 INTRODUCTION
+§ 13.01 INTRODUCTION

 The antitrust and intellectual property ("IP") laws share the goal of promoting competition by encouraging innovation and investment in creative content and brand identity.
 Intellectual property rights ("IPRs") encourage investment by creating enforceable rights to exclude others from free-riding on the IP owner's investment, encouraging firms to win in the marketplace by creating better products, services, and technologies.
-The antitrust laws promote dynamic competition by ensuring that incumbents do not block the path to market for disruptive new technologies and business models.
+The antitrust laws promote innovation and dynamic competition by ensuring that firms do not use market power to block market entry for disruptive new technologies and business models.

-This chapter provides an overview of the U.S. antitrust laws and how those laws apply to the acquisition or exercise of intellectual property rights ("IPRs"), including through IPR licensing.
-While this chapter focuses primarily on U.S. law, both antitrust and intellectual property law vary internationally.
+This chapter provides an overview of the U.S. antitrust laws and how those laws apply to the acquisition or exercise of IPRs, including through licensing.
+While this chapter focuses primarily on U.S. law, both antitrust and IP law vary internationally.
 Since the vast majority of jurisdictions have antitrust enforcement regimes in place, it is critical that companies involved in global licensing programs or other activities involving the acquisition or assertion of IPRs take the broader international antitrust and IP legal landscape into account.

-§13.02 ANTITRUST LAW IN THE UNITED STATES
+§ 13.02 ANTITRUST LAW IN THE UNITED STATES